< Back to Resources

 Whether you’re outsourcing recruitment or doing it internally, it’s important to make sure talent acquisition personnel are closely connected to operations and technical teams.
 “Ideally, technicians should possess both industry experience and a thorough understanding of the market,” says Tamara.
 “This ensures that new recruits are a good fit from the outset.”

 Technical skills aren’t the only consideration.
 It’s important to note that skills assessment also includes evaluating the technician’s soft skills, like adaptability, willingness to learn, problem-solving, and the ability to handle customer interactions.
+“Top-tier technicians are top-tier because not only are they technically proficient, but they’re also dedicated to the customer and care about the service they provide.”

 Top-tier technicians are top-tier because not only are they technically proficient, but they’re also dedicated to the customer and care about the service they provide.
 Tamara Joiner, SVP of People & Safety at City US